-A total of 23,172m of drilling from 265 drill holes was available for this MRE.
-Mineralisation interpretations were informed by reverse circulation (228 drill holes, of which 137 intersect the resource) and diamond drilling (37 drill holes, of which 36 intersect the resource), for 480m of drilling intersecting the resource.
+A total of 28,898m of drilling from 338 drill holes was available for this MRE.
+Mineralisation interpretations were informed primarily by reverse and diamond drilling for 1,039m of drilling intersecting the resource.

 This MRE comprises Inferred Mineral Resources, which are unable to have economic considerations applied to them, nor is there certainty that further sampling will enable them to be converted to Measured or Indicated Mineral Resources.